Is your life full of clutter and short on time? Find time to get organized with these 15-minute decluttering sweeps to fit your schedule.

 - Utensils – Empty utensil drawers or crocks.
 Wipe down with a cloth.
 Store most-used in counter-top crock, and less used items in a drawer.
 Sort like silverware together.

 - Recipes + Cookbooks – Sort recipes in file or a binder.
 Donate any unused cookbooks.
 Consider going paperless with a few Pinterest boards for most-used recipes.

 - Cosmetics – Empty your cosmetics tray or drawer.
 Wash clean with detergent and a cloth.
 Replace items, sorting my size and type, throwing away any unnecessary or expired products.

 - Linens – Pull out towels and wash cloths.
 Get rid of anything frayed or torn.
 Re-fold and stack nicely.

 - Kids Clothes – Go through your child’s closet.
 Pull too-small sizes and set in a donation or sort into a tub for younger siblings.
 Set worn or ripped items in the mending pile.

 - Socks + Underwear – Match all socks.
-Pull any work or torn items.
-Sort mismatched sock pile, and get rid of any orphans.
+Pull any worn or torn items.
+Sort the mismatched sock pile, and get rid of any orphans.

-- Random “orphan” Clothes – Walk around the kids’ bedrooms and bathroom with a basket.
+- Random “orphan” Clothes – Walk around each bedroom and bathroom with a basket.
 Grab any clothing items off the floor to be placed back into the closet or in the hamper.

 15-minute (or less) decluttering sweeps for other areas of your home